TheLuckyCoder/ChessEngine/README.md

 ## License

-Copyright (C) 2019-2020 Filea Razvan Gheorghe
+Copyright (C) 2019-2021 Filea Răzvan Gheorghe

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by